syncfusion-content/maui-docs/MAUI/TreeMap/events.md

 ---
 layout: post
-title: Events in .NET MAUI TreeMap (SfTreemap) control | Syncfusion
+title: Events in .NET MAUI TreeMap (SfTreemap) Control | Syncfusion
 description: Learn here all about the Events support in the Syncfusion .NET MAUI TreeMap (SfTreemap) control and more.
 platform: maui
 control: TreeMap (SfTreeMap)